George F. Schmitt, Executive Chairman of the Board and CEO

 Roger co-founded Mooers Branton & Company and MB Merchant Group, LLC with Rick Mooers in 1997.
 Mooers Branton & Company is an international merchant bank which provides early-stage financing to emerging businesses in the technology, hospitality, and real estate sectors.
 Mooers Branton & Company manages its portfolio of investments through the privately held company, MB Merchant Group, LLC.
 Together with Rick Mooers and Joe Bobier, Roger co-founded xG Technology, Inc. in August 2002.

-Mr. Payne has served as President of the xG Technology IMT Business Unit since January 29, 2016.
+John Payne IV has served as President of the xG Technology IMT Business Unit since January 29, 2016.
 Mr. Payne was previously IMT’s Chief Technology Officer and VP of Engineering from February 2012 to January 2015.
 In January 2015, he became Chief Operating Officer of IMT through January 2016 while continuing as Chief Technology Officer.
 From August 2010 through March 2012, Mr. Payne was the Vice President of Technology for IMT, a Vitec Group company.
 From 1996 through August 2010, Mr. Payne worked for Nucomm, Inc. in various positions, including as Vice President of Engineering.
 Mr. Payne holds several patents in the area of wireless communications and is considered an industry expert in the wireless video communication industry related to broadcast television and military and civil manned and unmanned systems.
 Mr. Payne has a Master of Science in communication systems from the University of Southern California and a Bachelor of Science in engineering from the Rochester Institute of Technology.

 Brian Lasagna, Vice President of Business Development